 Eddie Murphy's bleep, that awful Whitney Houston joke and Austin Butler's accent — the 2023 Golden Globes highs, lows and head-scratchers

-And the award for most strenuous comeback goes to... the 80th Annual Golden Globes.
+And the award for most strenuous comeback goes to... the 80th Golden Globes.
 It has been nearly two years since a bombshell Los Angeles Times report helped get the show pulled from the airwaves after disclosing ethical lapses and the lack of diversity within the Hollywood Foreign Press Association, the organization that hosts the ceremony.
 This year's telecast was supposed to be a return to normalcy, while also signaling to the industry that the HFPA had changed for the better.
-While some of those changes were reflected in the diversity of the winners — including Abbott Elementary's Quinta Brunson and Tyler James Williams, Black Panther queen Angela Bassett, and Everything Everywhere All at Once powerhouses Michelle Yeoh and Ke Huy Quan — and the quality of the speeches, some high-profile no-shows and questionable creative decisions means that the Globes's future is still cloudy.
+While some of those changes were reflected in the diversity of the winners — including Abbott Elementary's Quinta Brunson and Tyler James Williams, Black Panther queen Angela Bassett, and Everything Everywhere All at Once powerhouses Michelle Yeoh and Ke Huy Quan — and the quality of the speeches, some high-profile no-shows and questionable creative decisions means that the Globes' future is still cloudy.
 Here are the highs, lows and head-scratchers from the closely watched telecast.

 HIGH: The A-listers brought their A-game for the acceptance speeches

-Turns out Ke Huy Quan, Jennifer Coolidge and Michelle Yeoh aren't just great actors — they're also great awards acceptors.
+Turns out Quan, Jennifer Coolidge and Yeoh aren't just great actors — they're also great awards acceptors.
 That trio — along with Ryan Murphy, who picked up the honorary Carol Burnett Award — delivered the night’s most moving and memorable speeches, casting their victories in personal terms.
-Whether it was Quan giving a shout-out to his first director, Steven Spielberg, or Yeoh speaking of her struggled in Hollywood or Murphy directing the attention away from him and onto his diverse collaborators, they all made us believe the Globes really mattered.
+Whether it was Quan giving a shoutout to his first director, Steven Spielberg, or Yeoh speaking of her struggles in Hollywood or Murphy directing the attention away from him and onto his diverse collaborators, they all made us believe the Globes really mattered.
 And that’s great acting.

 Jennifer Coolidge’s speech was perfect: